 Note: The appliance’s main file share, which is used for storing OS, App, and Platform Layers, is not listed as a User Layer Storage Location.

 Create a \Users subdirectory under each file share:

-Apply the security settings listed above to each /Users subdirectory.
+Apply the security settings listed above to each subdirectory under \Users.

-Move existing User layers to the new location
+Move existing User layers to the new storage location

 Copy each User layer storage location to its new location: